learn-co-curriculum/phase-1-array-element-finding/README.md

 }

 ```

+`Array.prototype.find()` iterates through the array, passing each element in turn
+to `isOdd()`.
+If the element is not odd, the callback returns `false` and the
+iteration continues.
+If an odd element is encountered, the callback will return
+true, and `Array.prototype.find()` will return that element.

 Remember that `Array.prototype.find()` _automatically_ passes the three
 arguments to our function.
 By defining `isOdd()` with three parameters, we make